unraid/docs/docs/unraid-os/manual/configuring-time-machine.md

 Now:

-1. In the Unraid webGUI, go to \"Shares\" and click \"Add Share".
+1. In the Unraid webGUI, go to "Shares" and click "Add Share".
 2. Name the share (Ex: Time Machine).
 3. Set your minimum free space or leave default.
 This is the minimum free space available to allow writing to any disk belonging to the